Buildings vs Contents insurance

 How to Value Your Contents Correctly

-Go room by room and estimate replacement cost (new for old) for:
+Go room by room and estimate replacement cost (new for old) for everything:

 RoomWhat to IncludeCommon Underestimate